 - Walk in your own water, and plan on an uphill walk back up from the cove.

-- Make reservations for campsites well in advance.
+- Campground reservations go quickly, make sure to reserve well in advance.

 - Scan the skies in autumn for migrating hawks, kestrels, harriers, falcons, and other raptors.

 - The waves are usually gentle on this beach, but there is no lifeguard.